Morrisons to close 132 McColl's stores putting jobs at risk - NewsBreak

 Related

-A major Walmart retailer is permanently shuttering, surprising residents.
+Another perennial location is permanently shuttering.
+The store was not on the list of original mass closures.
 This article is based on corporate postings and accredited media reports.
-Linked information within this article is attributed to the following outlets:ScrapeHero.com, WTAE.com, and Google.com.
+Linked information within this article is attributed to the following outlets:KTLA.com, WSET.com, NewsAdvance.com, and BedBathandBeyond.com.

+Kroger shoppers furious with retailer’s pickup service – and some are totally grossed out by their substitutes

+KROGER shoppers have voiced their frustration at alleged mistakes with their pick-up orders - and at items reportedly being close to their sell-by date.
+The disgruntled Kroger shoppers took their complaints to social media after reportedly finding the wrong items in their orders.
+"And for the millionth time in a...

 Kroger and Albertsons Store Closures Are Pending